Coming to America: Cast

-The cast also includes: Vondie Curtis-Hall as a basketball game vendor who recognizes Akeem; Garcelle Beauvais, Feather, and Stephanie Simon as the royal rose bearers; Victoria Dillard as a royal personal bather; Elaine Kagan as a telegraph lady who wires Semmi's message for more money to King Joffer; as well as the film debuts of Ruben Hudson as a street hustler, and Cuba Gooding Jr. as a boy getting a haircut at the time when Akeem and Semmi arrive in Queens.
+The cast also includes: Vondie Curtis-Hall as a basketball game vendor who recognizes Akeem; Garcelle Beauvais, Feather and Stephanie Simon as the royal rose bearers; Victoria Dillard as a royal personal bather; Elaine Kagan as a telegraph lady who wires Semmi's message for more money to King Joffer; as well as the film debuts of Ruben Hudson as a street hustler and Cuba Gooding Jr. as a boy getting a haircut at the time when Akeem and Semmi arrive in Queens.

-Don Ameche and Ralph Bellamy reprise their roles as Mortimer and Randolph Duke respectively from Landis's Murphy-starring comedy film Trading Places (1983) who have become homeless after the events of the film and receive money from Akeem.
+Don Ameche and Ralph Bellamy reprise their roles as Mortimer and Randolph Duke respectively from John Landis' Murphy-starring comedy film Trading Places (1983) who have become homeless after the events of the film and receive money from Akeem.
 A segment of the Trading Places score can be heard during their scene.

 As previously indicated, Coming to America features Murphy and Hall in several different roles, of different races and genders.
 Following the success of this film, this became a Murphy staple, as seen in four later films: Vampire in Brooklyn (1995); The Nutty Professor (1996) and its sequel (2000); and Norbit (2007).